hivemq/mqtt-cli/docs/04_subscribe.md

 ## Further Examples

-> Subscribe to one topic with default QoS ``Exactly Once``
+> Subscribe to one topic with default QoS ``At Most Once``

-> **NOTE:** If you only specify one QoS but more than one topic the QoS will be used as default QoS for all topics.
+> **NOTE:** If you specify one QoS and multiple topics, the QoS will be used for all topics.

 ```
 $ hivemq-cli sub -t topic1 -t topic2 -q 2
 ```

+***

-> Subscribe to the given topics with a QoS specified for each (topic1 will have QoS 0, topic2 QoS 1, topic2 QoS 2)
+> Subscribe to the given topics with a specific QoS for each topic. ('topic1' will have QoS 0, 'topic2' QoS 1 and 'topic2' QoS 2)

 ```
-$ hivemq-cli sub -t topic1 -t topic2 -t topic3 -q 0 -q 1 -q 2
+$ hivemq-cli sub -t topic1 -q 0 -t topic2 -q 1 -t topic3 -q 2
 ```

+***

 > Subscribe to a topic and output the received publish messages to the file ``publishes.log`` in the current directory